bentrueman/censored-env-data-analysis/README.md

 well and the naive model was biased.</figcaption>
 </figure>

-The censored regression model recovered the true parameter values much more accurately than the naive model (Figure 1).
+<br> The censored regression model recovered the true parameter values
+much more accurately than the naive model (Figure 1).
 That is, the censored model yielded 95% credible intervals on the intercept, slope, and residual standard deviation that included the true parameter values 96, 98, and 97% of the time, respectively.
 The naive model yielded intervals that included the true values just 2, 14, and 1% of the time.

 ## Accounting for non-detects in a more complex model